 Congratulations to the Finalists in this fiercely competitive contest!

-Good Luck to all of the Chaucer Finalists as they compete for the coveted First Place Category positions.
+Good Luck to all of the Chaucer Finalists as they compete for Semi-Finalists positions.

 First In Category announcements will be made in our social media postings as the results come in.